ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Related work

+These have demonstrated remarkable effectiveness in signal and image processing, which inspires SAR imaging\cite{gregor2010learning}.
+TPSSI-Net~\cite{wang2021tpssi}, a two-path deep unfolding network, was developed to integrate iteration-based reconstruction into a learnable framework, achieving fast and high-quality 3D SAR sparse imaging.
+A deep SAR imaging network~\cite{pu2021deep} was proposed to jointly estimate scattering coefficients and compensate motion errors through an auto-encoder architecture, resulting in more robust and accurate imaging performance.

+In contrast to DNNs, unfolding networks integrate iterative algorithms with deep learning~\cite{song2023dynamic}.
+By mapping each iteration of the algorithm to a network layer, they improved imaging performance and interpretability.
+For instance, AMP-Net~\cite{zhang2020amp} unfolded the AMP algorithm into a learnable deep architecture for compressive image sensing.
+Building on this idea, NESTD-Net~\cite{gan2024nestd} incorporated a dual-path deblocking mechanism within a NESTA-inspired unfolding framework, further improving reconstruction fidelity and structural consistency.

-Motivated by these studies, deep unfolding methods for SAR imaging have gained significant attention~\cite{chen2021graph, kouni2023deconet, wu2024gsat, wu2024mf}.
-To enhance the signal-to-clutter ratio (SCR) of reconstructed images, a target-oriented SAR imaging model incorporating generalized regularization is proposed~\cite{li2022target}.
-Building upon ADMM optimization, LRSR-ADMM-Net~\cite{an2022lrsr} formulates SAR imaging as a joint low-rank and sparse matrix recovery problem, while TADMM-Net~\cite{wu2023learning} extends this framework with improvements that boost its ability to handle two-dimensional signals.
-For non-sparse scenes, SR-ISTA-Net~\cite{zhang2022sr} and SR-CSA-Net~\cite{zhang2023nonsparse}, designed as ISTA-based unfolding networks that employ CSA-generated imaging operators, leverage neural networks to model the imaging process.
-Additionally, NSR-Net~\cite{yang2024sar} utilizes a neural network to learn a representation by approximating the iterative solution obtained via proximal gradient descent (PGD).
+Motivated by these studies, deep unfolding methods for SAR imaging have gained significant attention~\cite{wang2021tpssi}.
+LRSR-ADMM-Net~\cite{an2022lrsr} was proposed to formulate SAR imaging as a joint low-rank and sparse recovery problem within an unfolded ADMM framework.
+For non-sparse scenes, SR-CSA-Net~\cite{zhang2023nonsparse}, designed as ISTA-based unfolding networks that employ CSA-generated imaging operators.
+Additionally, NSR-Net~\cite{yang2024sar} employed a neural network to learn a representation by approximating the iterative solution obtained via proximal gradient descent (PGD).
 Nevertheless, despite improved learning capabilities, computational efficiency remains a significant challenge.